All art chics, or suspected, at least.

 Kenya, 7 years old

-This is also why I’m always broke!
+This is why I’m always broke.
 But who cares?
 These kids give me way more than I give them, especially in these troubled times, absolutely.
 Having said that I am, in Sponsor parlance, “oversponsored” — meaning I’m in deep, squeezing my budget, and generally feeling the weight of my commitments.
 But again, who cares?
 Life is so hard right now, sponsorship gives me a happy place to retreat to, other lives to look in on, ways to help that are incredibly fulfilling.
 But yeah, definitely oversponsored!!! 💰👀😮